Agricultural Development Act

 Article 18

-Farmers, who acquire agricultural lands after the enactment of this revised Act of January 4, 2000 and do not possess a farmhouse for their own use, may apply for the construction of individual farmhouses or concentrated townhouses on their own agricultural land with the approval of the competent authorities at the city or county/municipality, provided that the construction does not affect agricultural production environment and the development of farm villages.
+Farmers, who acquire agricultural lands after the enactment of this revised Act of January 4, 2000 and do not possess a farmhouse for their own use, may apply for the construction of individual farmhouses or concentrated townhouses on their own agricultural land with the approval of the competent authorities at the county or municipality level provided that the construction does not affect agricultural production environment and the development of rural villages.

 The agricultural land of the preceding paragraph shall be ensured for agricultural use; farmhouses which are built on self-owned agricultural land may be transferred only after five years of the construction.
 Exceptions are such that the transfer is due to inheritance or courthouse auctions.